 What is available now is a Technical Preview of the Creators Portal and SDK for developers.
 This provides tools and resources on which to create content for Magic Leap One, which is a good sign the mixed reality glasses are inching closer to a release date.

 Magic Leap One price

-If you were holding out for a low price, you might want to sit down.
-The Magic Leap price will be similar to a "higher-end mobile phone to higher-end tablet" for the cheapest version.
+It's price will fall close to that of a "higher-end mobile phone to higher-end tablet" for the cheapest version.

 And that's just for the Magic Leap starting price.
 The CEO said the Creator Edition will be priced somewhere in the range of the Microsoft HoloLens, which is $3,000 or £2,719.